MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-process-purchase-returns-cancellations.md

     You may want to create a special item charge number to cover purchase allowances.
 6. In the **Quantity** field, enter **1**.
 7. In the **Direct Unit Cost** field, enter the amount of the purchase allowance.
 8. Assign the purchase allowance as an item charge to the items in the posted receipt.
-For more information, see [How to: Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
+For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
 When you have assigned the allowance, return to the **Purchase Credit Memo** window.

 When you post the purchase return order, the purchase allowance is added to the relevant purchase entry amount.
 In this way, you can maintain accurate inventory valuation.